 Define copyright as "the exclusive legal right to reproduce, publish, sell, or distribute the matter and form of something (Merriam-Webster Dictionary)."

 Define fair use as "a legal doctrine that portions of copyrighted materials may be used without permission of the copyright owner provided the use is fair and reasonable, does not substantially impair the value of the materials, and does not curtail the profits reasonably expected by the owner (Merriam-Webster Dictionary)."

-Have the students meet in small groups to write a statement that describes the fair use of popular music and movie downloads.
-(The fair way(s) to obtain music or movies is ... because ...)
+The learners meet in small groups to research fair use and write a statement that describes the fair use of popular music and movie downloads.
+(The fair way(s) to obtain music or movies is ... because ....)
 After five minutes, give each group a chance to read aloud their statement.
 Discuss the similarities and differences between the statements.